Do you know what questions to ask your parents that will spark meaningful conversations? I am talking about thought-provoking open-ended questions.

 The bad news is that both my grandfathers have passed now.
 Imagine if YouTube was around back then and I filmed their answers?
 That would have been a gem to have!

 The good news is that my parents are still alive and well.
-Some of these questions I can almost predict their answers from memory, but some I have no clue what they would say.
+Some of these questions I can almost predict their answers from memory, but I have no clue what they would say.
 It is my goal to sit down with them along with my sister who is an amazing videographer and ask these questions.

 Don’t feel confident with a camera?
 Don’t stress because even an iPhone will do the trick.
 As a matter of fact, my current iPhone takes amazing videos.

 Get out your phone or pad of paper and pen and have fun with the interview!
 There are no wrong answers.
-If your grandparents are still on this Earth, definitely include them in on the fun.
+If your grandparents are still on this Earth, definitely include them in the fun.
 You will not regret it.

 Questions to Ask Your Parents Right Now